Gankra/thesis/thesis.md

 major strategies for indexing: blindly trust the value, blindly check the value, or statically prove the value is valid.

-Blindly checking the value is the most common strategy, because it's safe, easy to use, and easy to implement.
-Blind trust is of course unsafe, but generally more efficient.
+To recap, always checking the value at runtime is the most common strategy, because it's safe, easy to use, and easy to implement.
+Blindly trusting the value is of course unsafe, but generally more efficient.
 Statically validating the value is in principle the best of both worlds: maximally efficient, and even safer than the checked version because it's guaranteed to succeed at runtime.
-However statically proving all indexing is in bounds is suffers from the usability perspective.
+However statically proving all indexing is in bounds suffers from the usability perspective.
 Using dependent types, it *is* possible to statically verify some bounds checking, but it takes a pretty significant extension to most languages to support this.

 Due to the significant complexity of dependent types, Rust opted for the runtime checking solution.
 Interestingly, even though Rust programs are